-There’s a giant kaleidoscope coming to London next month.
+There’s a giant kaleidoscope about to come to London.

 It’s worth looking into.

 NOTE: Fata Morgana will be on display at The Saatchi Gallery from March 15th until May 5th 2019.
-Entry is free, and you can find out more (although not much more) at their website right HERE.
+Entry to the exhibition is free, but to go into the installation itself you’ll need to buy a £2 guide.
+You can find out more at their website right HERE.

 Saatchi Gallery | Duke of York’s Square, King’s Road, SW3 4RY